 When 徳川家康 Tokugawa Ieyasu was granted control of Edo in the 1580’s by 太閤豊臣秀吉 taikō Toyotomi Hideyoshi imperial regent Toyotomi Hideyoshi, the term 荘園 shōen was all but obsolete, but some associated place names persisted.
 If this line of thinking is to be trusted, by the time Ieyasu assumed control of Edo and 関八州 Kanhasshū the 8 Kantō Provinces, the term was just an archaism that gave the area a touch of class.
-The area set one of the early models for the 山手 yamanote high city.
-Ieyasu required the old Edo samurai families to move to the area to be closer to Edo Castle where he could keep his eyes on them[iv].
+The area set one of the early models for 山手 yamanote the high city.
+Ieyasu required the old, local Edo samurai families to move to the area to be closer to Edo Castle where he could keep his eyes on them[iv].
 To keep them in check, those samurai families were granted 旗本 hatamoto status (ie; they became direct retainers of the Tokugawa).
-He later ordered 3 譜代大名 fudai daimyō daimyō loyal to the Tokugawa at the Battle of Sekigahara to build their 上屋敷 kamiyashiki upper residences there to keep the old Edo elite in check.
-I suppose the granting hatamoto status and naming the area Honjo was essentially the spoonful of sugar that helped the medicine go down.
+He later ordered three 譜代大名 fudai daimyō daimyō loyal to the Tokugawa at the Battle of Sekigahara to build their 上屋敷 kamiyashiki upper residences on the local hilltops to keep the old Edo elite in check.
+I suppose granting hatamoto status and naming the area Honjo was essentially the spoonful of sugar that helped the proverbial medicine go down.
 But because of its elite beginnings, the area was replete with nature.
 It was famous for its greenery and suburban feel even in the late Edo Period despite the changes that would come with time.

 In the very early Edo Period, people used local terms to identify themselves.
 Perhaps you were 向島っ子 Mukōjimakko a child of Mukōjima.
 Perhaps you were 吾妻っ子 Azumakko a child of Azuma.
 But for the first half of the Edo Period, if you were 本所っ子 Honjokko a child of Honjo that meant you were a real 江戸っ子 Edokko child of Edo.
 Your family may have even preceded the Tokugawa – or at least that was the image[v].